A1-Road/Agentic-BE-Python/README.md

 Check the reputation of 0xA2dBbc0EAE6c0402BF2E59d5A100dD7C9395539a
 ```

-### Output
+#### Output

-The script generates reputation information based on the input command and returns the following output:
+Based on the input command, the script generates reputation information and returns output such as:

 ```json
 {